 - Business agent information (usually the person who owns the business)

-California’s property tax records are public and can be viewed at the concerned county’s Assessor’s or Treasurer’s office.
+California’s property tax records are public and can be viewed at the applicable county Assessor’s or Treasurer’s office.
 These tax records come in two categories:

 On the county Assessor’s or Treasurer’s page, any member of the public can search property tax records by: